-The technical conditions presented in this Annex are in the form of Block Edge Masks (BEMs) based on CEPT Report 39.
+The technical conditions presented in this Annex are in the form of Block Edge Masks (BEMs) based on CEPT Report 39 [7] for non-AAS systems, complemented by a BEM for AAS systems based on ECC Report 298.
 BEMs are related to spectrum licensing and the avoidance of interference between users of spectrum.